 PCHR Starts Training Program on “Mechanisms for Preparing and Writing Reports Submitted to International Committees: CEDAW as a Model”

-On Sunday, 26 July 2020, the Palestinian Centre for Human Rights (PCHR) started the training program on mechanisms for preparing and writing reports submitted to international committees “Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) as a model”.
-Twenty-five members representing 11 civil society organizations active in the field of defending women’s rights that provide women with social services and legal consultation and assistance, in addition to reports highlighting violations of women’s rights in the Palestinian society.
+On Monday, 28 June 2021, the Palestinian Centre for Human Rights (PCHR) started a training program on the mechanisms for preparing and writing reports submitted to international committees “Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) as a model.”
+Twenty-five members representing 12 civil society organizations operating in the field of defending women’s rights will attend the 50-hour program that will take place over the course of 10 days.

-The training program is divided into three main components:
+The training program is divided into two main components:

-- Introductory training on the international human rights law and conventions signed by the State of Palestine, as well as an analytical study of the provisions of CEDAW and the observations on it, and the committee concerned with it.
+- Introductory training on the international human rights law and conventions signed by the State of Palestine, as well as an analytical study of the provisions of CEDAW, the observations on it, and the committee concerned with it.

 - Practical training on the mechanisms for preparing, writing, presenting and discussing reports, whether they were official or shadow reports.